FBruzzesi/compclasses/docs/index.md

 ## Installation

+The library is dependency-free, it only uses built-in modules from the [Python Standard Library](https://docs.python.org/3/library/).

 ### Using pip

 **compclasses** is published as a Python package on pypi, and it can be installed with pip, ideally by using a virtual environment.
 From a terminal it is possible to install it with: